Qualifying for Content ID

 - mash-ups, 'best ofs', compilations and remixes of other works

 - unlicensed music and video

 - music or video that was licensed, but without exclusivity

 - recordings of performances (including concerts, events, speeches, shows)

-If accepted to use the Content ID tools, applicants will be required to complete an agreement explicitly stating that only content with exclusive rights can be used as references.
-Additionally, accepted applicants will need to provide the geographical locations of exclusive ownership, if not worldwide.
+If accepted to use Content ID, copyright owners will be required to complete an agreement explicitly stating that only content with exclusive rights can be used as references.
+Additionally, they will need to provide the geographic locations of exclusive ownership, if not worldwide.

-Content ID applicants may be rejected if other tools better suit their needs.
-These other tools include the copyright notification web form and the Content Verification Programme (CVP).
-More information about content management options may be found here.
+In addition to Content ID, we offer other copyright management tools that might better suit a copyright owner's needs.
+These other tools include the copyright complaint web form, the Content Verification Programme (CVP) and the Copyright Match Tool.
+More information about these options may be found here.